F40-UV with a 250µm aperture

 OLEDs offer the promise of enabling truly flexible displays.
 This requires measurement on highly birefringence substrates such as PET.
 This poses a serious problem for metrologies such as ellipsometry: one must either model this additional optical complication or sandpaper the PET’s backside.
 Neither of these approaches are required for our unpolarized spectral reflectance.
 This yields significant time savings for both user training and measurement cycle time.

-Filmetrics offers free trial measurements of OLED film samples, with results typically available in 1-2 days.
+Filmetrics offers free trials of thickness measurements of OLED film samples, with results typically available in 1-2 days.
 Contact our thin-film experts to discuss your display material and OLED measurement application.

 In this example we show an OLED film thickness measurement of AlQ3 on glass.
-Filmetrics instruments can easily measure such organic materials including their complicated optical behavior in the UV region.
-Not only does this provide a non-destructive method (as compared to contact profilometry), but also allows the user to observe chemical changes in such OLED films.
+Filmetrics instruments can easily measure the thickness of such organic materials including their complicated optical behavior in the UV region.
+Not only does this provide a non-destructive method (as compared to contact profilometry) to measure OLED film thickness, but also allows the user to observe chemical changes in such OLED films.
 This high resolution result was obtained on a 17µm spot size F40-UV instrument.
 This spectrum corresponds to the area within the black square shown in the video image.
 Measuring multiple OLED films within a single pixel is now possible with such a setup.

 Measurement Set Up